Skip to main content

 The Bottom Line

-So, what’s the verdict?
-Tax1099 is a standout for those who want end-to-end workflows: collecting W-9s, checking TINs, importing data, e-filing, fixing mistakes, and delivering recipient copies.
+So, what’s the right software for your business?
+Tax1099 is ideal for those who want end-to-end workflows: collecting W-9s, checking TINs, importing data, e-filing, fixing mistakes, and delivering recipient copies.
 All this without adding extra hand or custom scripts.

 What if you’re after a simple and budget-friendly 1099-DIV software?
-Pick 1099Online’s easy, affordable path with quick setup and practical delivery options.
+You can go with 1099Online’s easy, affordable path with quick setup and practical delivery options.

 And those handling lots of entities with complex needs?
 Enterprise platforms with deep APIs and user controls make the difference.